Lakewood Foreclosure Lawyers

 How to Possibly Avoid Foreclosure in Lakewood, Ohio

-You must keep in mind that banks are in the business of lending money, not flipping property: the bank doesn't really want your house.
-To that end, they'll sometimes go to great lengths to accommodate your financial situation, whatever it may be.
+You must keep in mind that banks are in the business of lending funds, not flipping property: the bank doesn't really want your house.
+To that end, they'll occasionally go to great lengths to accommodate your financial situation, whatever it may be.
 For banks, foreclosure is a last resort.

 Some buyers in Ohio, when none of the above options have worked, resort to a "short sale."
 This involves selling a house which is about to be foreclosed, usually for less than its market value.
 If the house sells for less than what's left on the mortgage, the homeowner is relieved of the duty to pay the balance.
 If you have decided that you have no hope of making your mortgage payments, and foreclosure seems inevitable anyway, this might be the way to go.